-This course provides an in-depth understanding of the operation of line worker Description:
+This course provides an in-depth understanding of the operation of line worker equipment.

-Hour Breakdown: Semester Credit Hours Contact Hours Lecture Lab
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 2 2 60

-- Demonstrate the safe use and operation of an aerial lift truck.
-NCCER Level 1 49109 Demonstrate the safe use and operation of a digger derrick.
-NCCER Level 1 49109 - Demonstrate the safe use and operation of a trencher/other equipment NCCER Level 1 49109 Demonstrate the safe use and operation of a fork lift. - Demonstrate the safe use and operation of a chainsaw.
+- 1. Demonstrate the safe use and operation of an aerial lift truck.
+NCCER Level 1 49109 - 2.
+Demonstrate the safe use and operation of a digger derrick.
+NCCER Level 1 49109 - 3.
+Demonstrate the safe use and operation of a trencher/other equipment NCCER Level 1 49109 - 4.
+Demonstrate the safe use and operation of a fork lift.
+NCCER Level 1 49109 - 5.
+Demonstrate the safe use and operation of a chainsaw.
 NCCER Level 1 49109 - 6.
 Demonstrate the safe use and operation of an ATV/RTV/UTV.
-NCCER Level 1 49109 electrical related technical courses.
-This instructor works closely with the student to insure that the selection of a project will enhance the student's learning experience.
+NCCER Level 1 49109

+Course Number and Name: ULT 291(1-3) Special Project Description: electrical related techni plication of skills and knowledge gained in other electrical or lated technical courses.
+This instructor works closely with the nsure that the selection of a project will enhance the student's perience.
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 1 0 2 30 2 0 4 60
-Course Number and Name: ULT 291(1-3) Special Project

-Description: Practical application of skills and knowledge gained in other electrical or

-Semester Credit Hours Lecture Lab Contact Hours

-Semester Credit Hours Lecture Lab Contact nours

-1 0 2 30

-2 0 4 60

-3 0 6 90